DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/generalIntroduction.md

 - Recurring publication format (e.g. magazines, series etc.)

-Issues and advantages of going digital:
+Issues and advantages of going electronic:

 One of the issues with going digital with an art/design periodical lies in the limitations of the digital medium.
 The periodical thrives well by its physical presence.
 It can be tossed in a bag and just as easily be disposed of.
 In a digital form, the physical presence becomes limited.
 Another issue with going digital with an art/design periodical lies in the archival aspect.
 New articles can refer to older ones and even integrate parts.
 The periodical as such becomes a repository and therefore a playground for new work.
 An advantage of going electronic with this kind of periodical lies in the increased possibilities in extending content (interactivity, video etc.).
 Another specific advantage of the periodical lies in the decreasing of distribution costs and the convenience with which a large audience can be reached.